 ‘Wait, this is new, auras?’

-CC, ‘I read about it, people are matter, which is made up of energy, but people have a life force called Chi, or Qi, Q is pronounced ch in Chinese.
+CC, ‘I read about it, people are matter, which is made up of energy, but people, all living things really, have a life force called Chi, or Qi, Q is pronounced ch in Chinese.
 The energy surrounds them and some claim to be able to see it, colors.’

 ‘I heard about Chi in the Far East, it comes up in martial arts as well.
 First time Zero has mentioned reading auras.’